jwalton/winston-format-debug/README.md

 The maximum number of lines to show in a stack trace.
 If not specified, defaults to unlimited.

+## Special fields

+* level, message - Defined by winston.
+* @timestamp - If present, this will be ignored.
+* name - Assumed to be the logger name.
+This will be printed along with the process name.

 ## Prefixers and Stringifiers

 [bunyan-debug-stream](https://github.com/benbria/bunyan-debug-stream) has support